lucasnantonio/design-process/README.md

 # Design Process

-Repository of high-quality questions, steps and resources for a solid 0-to-1 product design process.
-It focuses on written content, template documents and frameworks to help you and your team think about the problem, so do not expect links to trendy tools, icons, etc.
+Repository of high-quality frameworks, thinking tools, questions and exercises for a solid 0-to-1 product design process.

-Unfortunately references to the sources of some of this content were lost.
-If you recognise something as yours or another author’s, please contribute with credits.
+Content is curated from books and articles, if you know the source of something that has no credits, please submit a correction.

 ## Organize yourself
 ### Start a project journal